-Turn on the transmitter power by inserting the black-colored key into the power key slot (located on the top right side of the transmitter handset) and rotate it clockwise to the ON position.
+2. Turn on the transmitter power by inserting the black-colored key into the power key slot (located on the top right side of the transmitter handset) and rotate it clockwise to the ON position.

-- 3. After turning on the transmitter power, check the Status LED on the transmitter handset for any sign of system irregularities (see Section 7.2 on page 45).
-If the system is normal, the Status LED will illuminate green for two (2) seconds. - 4.
-If there are no signs of any system irregularities, then rotate the power key further clockwise to the START position for up to two (2) seconds (depending on JP3 setting; see Section 4.2.5 on page 35).
-This will activate all transmitter pushbutton functions, as well as the receiver MAIN.
-Thereafter, the same START position will become an auxiliary function with momentary contact.
-Now press any pushbutton on the transmitter handset to operate the crane or equipment.
-During transmitter inactivity (pushbuttons not pressed), the transmitter will automatically switch to standby mode, with an orange blink on the Status LED at every 4-second interval.
+- 3. After turning on the transmitter power, check the Status LED on the transmitter handset for any sign of system irregularities (see Section 7.2 on page 58).
+If the system is normal, the Status LED will illuminate green for 2 seconds. - 4.
+If there are no signs of any system irregularities, then continue to rotate the power key clockwise to the START position for up to 2 seconds.
+This will activate the receiver MAIN (depends on JP3 setting; see Section 4.2.5 on page 43).
+Thereafter, the same START position will become an auxiliary function with momentary contact (see Section 4.2.2.6 on page 37).

-- 5. In case of an emergency, pressing down the red emergency stop button will immediately disconnect the receiver mainline (Status LED blinks red).
-To resume operation, rotate the red button either clockwise or counterclockwise until it pops up.
-Then, rotate the power key to the START position up to 2 seconds to resume operation (depending on JP3 setting; see Section 4.2.5 on page 35). - 6.
-After 5 minutes of system inactivity (depending on JP1 & JP2 settings; see Section 4.2.5 on page 35), the receiver MAIN will be disconnected temporarily.
-To resume operation, rotate the power key switch to the START position to reconnect the receiver MAIN (depending on JP3 setting; see Section 4.2.5 on page 35).
-The receiver MAIN will also be disconnected temporarily when the receiver encounters strong radio interference or when the operator is controlling the crane or equipment beyond the transmitting range. - 7.
-To turn off the transmitter power, rotate the power key counterclockwise to the OFF position; it will disconnect the transmitter power and the receiver MAIN altogether.
-Turn it further counterclockwise to release the key.
+- Now press any pushbutton on the transmitter handset to operate the crane or equipment.
+During transmitter inactivity (pushbuttons not pressed), the transmitter will automatically switch to standby mode, with an orange blink on the Status LED at every 4-second interval. - 6.
+In case of an emergency, pressing down the red emergency stop button will immediately disconnect the receiver mainline (Status LED blinks red).
+To reset the emergency stop button, rotate the red button either clockwise or counterclockwise until it pops up.
+When the green light appears, rotate the power key to the START position to resume operation (depends on JP3 setting; see Section 4.2.5 on page 43). - After 5 minutes of inactivity (pushbuttons have not been pressed), the receiver MAIN will be disconnected temporarily (depends on JP1 & JP2 settings; see Section 4.2.5 on page 43).
+To resume operation, rotate the power key switch to the START position to reconnect the receiver MAIN. - 8.
+Turn off the transmitter power by rotating the power key counterclockwise to the OFF position; it will disconnect the transmitter power and the receiver MAIN altogether.
+Continue to turn it counterclockwise to release the key.